andreass0/IDAICE_Plugin_User_Guide/IDAICE_Plugin_Book/Introduction.md

 ## Authors

-Project supervision of the development of the RFEM-Plugin was done by Andreas Sarkany and Bernhard Steiner.
+Project supervision of the development of the IDA-ICE-Plugin was done by Andreas Sarkany and Bernhard Steiner.
 Core development of the software was conducted by Zsombor Jarosi.
-Additional Feedback and testing was provided by Thomas Rabl and Thomas Bednar.
+Additional Feedback and testing was provided by Markus Steinwender, Paul Track and Thomas Bednar.

 ## Getting help